nextcloud/docker/README.md

 Check the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html#openstack-swift) for more information.

+### PHP Configuration

 To customize other PHP limits you can simply change the following variables:
 - `PHP_MEMORY_LIMIT` (default `512M`) This sets the maximum amount of memory in bytes that a script is allowed to allocate.
 This is meant to help prevent poorly written scripts from eating up all available memory but it can prevent normal operation if set too tight.
 - `PHP_UPLOAD_LIMIT` (default `512M`) This sets the upload limit (`post_max_size` and `upload_max_filesize`) for big files.
 Note that you may have to change other limits depending on your client, webserver or operating system.
 Check the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/big_file_upload_configuration.html) for more information.

+### Apache Configuration

-To customize Apache max file upload limit you can change the following variable:
+To customize the Apache max file upload limit you can change the following variable:
 - `APACHE_BODY_LIMIT` (default `1073741824` [1GiB]) This restricts the total
 size of the HTTP request body sent from the client.
 It specifies the number of _bytes_ that are allowed in a request body.
 A value of **0** means **unlimited**.
 Check the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/big_file_upload_configuration.html#apache) for more information.

+Note: Only applicable to the `apache` image variants.

+### Using the image behind a reverse proxy and specifying the server host and protocol

+The apache image will replace the remote addr (IP address visible to Nextcloud) with the IP address from `X-Real-IP` if the request is coming from a proxy in `10.0.0.0/8`, `172.16.0.0/12` or `192.168.0.0/16` by default.
+If you want Nextcloud to pick up the server host (`HTTP_X_FORWARDED_HOST`), protocol (`HTTP_X_FORWARDED_PROTO`) and client IP (`HTTP_X_FORWARDED_FOR`) from a trusted proxy, then disable rewrite IP and add the reverse proxy's IP address to `TRUSTED_PROXIES`.

+- `APACHE_DISABLE_REWRITE_IP` (not set by default): Set to 1 to disable rewrite IP.

+- `TRUSTED_PROXIES` (empty by default): A space-separated list of trusted proxies.
+CIDR notation is supported for IPv4.

+If the `TRUSTED_PROXIES` approach does not work for you, try using fixed values for overwrite parameters.

+- `OVERWRITEHOST` (empty by default): Set the hostname of the proxy.
+Can also specify a port.
+- `OVERWRITEPROTOCOL` (empty by default): Set the protocol of the proxy, http or https.
+- `OVERWRITECLIURL` (empty by default): Set the cli url of the proxy (e.g. https://mydnsname.example.com)
+- `OVERWRITEWEBROOT` (empty by default): Set the absolute path of the proxy.
+- `OVERWRITECONDADDR` (empty by default): Regex to overwrite the values dependent on the remote address.
+- `FORWARDED_FOR_HEADERS` (empty by default): HTTP headers with the original client IP address

+Check the [Nexcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/reverse_proxy_configuration.html) for more details.

+Keep in mind that once set at install time, removing these environment variables later won't remove them from your `config/config.php`, due to how Nextcloud generates and merges the initial configuration at installation time.
+They can still, however, be removed manually from your `config/config.php`.

-### Auto configuration and Nextcloud updates
+### Handling `Warning: /var/www/html/config/$cfgFile differs from the latest version of this image at /usr/src/nextcloud/config/$cfgFile` (aka: Auto configuration and Nextcloud updates)

 The image comes with special config files for Nextcloud that set parameters specific to containerized usage (e.g. `upgrade-disable-web.config.php`) or enable auto configuration via environment variables (e.g. `reverse-proxy.config.php`).
-Within the image, the latest version of these config files are located in `/usr/src/nextcloud/config`.
+Not keeping these files up-to-date when this warning appears may cause certain auto configuration environment variables to be ignored or the image to not work as documented or expected.

-During a fresh Nextcloud installation, the latest version (from the image) of these files are copied into `/var/www/html/config` so that they are stored within your container's persistent volume and picked up by Nextcloud alongside your local configuration.
+During a fresh Nextcloud installation, the latest version (from the image) of these files are copied into `/var/www/html/config` so that they are stored within your container's persistent storage and picked up by Nextcloud alongside your local configuration.

 The copied files, however, are **not** automatically overwritten whenever you update your environment with a newer Nextcloud image.
 This is to prevent local changes in `/var/www/html/config` from being unexpectedly overwritten.
 This may lead to your image-specific configuration files becoming outdated and image functionality not matching that which is documented.

+Within each image, the latest version of these config files are located in `/usr/src/nextcloud/config`.

 A warning will be generated in the container log output when outdated image-specific configuration files are detected at startup in a running container.
 When you see this warning, you should manually compare (or copy) the files from `/usr/src/nextcloud/config` to `/var/www/html/config`.
 A command to copy these configs would e.g. be: